interswitch-kenya-limited/mobpay/README.md

 MobPay.Config config = new MobPay.Config();// May be used for advanced configuration, can be null

-config.setIconUrl('YOUR ICONS URL') can be used to change the logo
+config.setIconUrl('YOUR ICONS URL') can be used to ch   ange the logo

 mobPay = MobPay.getInstance(MainActivity.this, clientId, clientSecret, config);// Instantiate the mobpay library object to make a payment and get the results in the callbacks